-Drug & Alcohol Testing at DOT Physical Phoenix
+Drug & Alcohol Testing in Gilbert AZ

 DOT drug and alcohol screening is federally mandated by the Department of Transportation for “safety-sensitive” employees.
 A safety-sensitive employee is someone who holds a job that can impact both their own safety and the safety of the public.
 DOT Drug and Alcohol screenings are mandated for the following agencies:

 - Federal Aviation Administration: Flight crews, flight attendants, aircraft dispatchers, ground security coordinators, etc.